Quigley Down Under: General reception

-Critical responses were mixed, with Quigley having a 55% rating on Rotten Tomatoes from 20 reviews.
-Roger Ebert of The Chicago Sun-Times gave the film two-and-a-half out of four stars, writing it was a well-made but formulaic neo-western.
+In comparison, critical responses to Quigley were mixed, at best, and it has only a 52% rating on Rotten Tomatoes from 21 reviews.
+Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half out of four stars, writing that it was a well-made but formulaic neo-western.
 He particularly praised the performances of Rickman and San Giacomo, saying "[T]his may be the movie that proves her staying power."
+The film was millions of dollars from recouping its costs in early 1991.